Tim-TU/weibulltools/cran-comments.md

 In the attached link it is already discussed and it is mentioned that it has no implications for CRAN checks/submissions: https://stackoverflow.com/questions/64402688/information-on-o-files-for-x64-is-not-available-note-on-r-package-checks-using

+There was an additional NOTE for win-builder:

+checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Tim-Gunnar Hensel <tim-gunnar.hensel@tu-berlin.de>'